openstack/training-guides/doc/upstream-training/irc.rst

 ----------------------
 We'll install an IRC program called Hexchat.

-For a linux distrubtions like Debian, Ubuntu, or Mint open a terminal and type::
+For a linux distributions like Debian, Ubuntu, or Mint open a terminal and type::

   sudo apt install hexchat

-For a linux distrubtions like Redhat, Fedora 21 or earlier, or Centos open a terminal and type::
+For a linux distributions like Redhat, Fedora 21 or earlier, or CentOS open a terminal and type::

   sudo yum install hexchat